tomermistrix/vi-home-assignment/README.md

 - **Model Control**: Learns natural churn behavior for ignored members.
 - **Model Treated**: Learns churn behavior for contacted members.
 - **Uplift Score**: $P(\text{Stay} | \text{Treated}) - P(\text{Stay} | \text{Control})$.
 This forced the system to explicitly model the difference in outcomes, successfully identifying "Persuadables" (High Uplift) vs. "Sleeping Dogs" (Negative Uplift).
+Members are ranked for prioritized outreach based on the uplift score.

-**Optimization (Determining 'n')**:
+**Optimal number of users (Determining n)**:

-Since the outreach cost is marginal, we avoided hard ROI calculations and optimized for Algorithmic Efficiency.
+We determined the optimal outreach size not just by cost, but also by **Customer Sentiment Risk**.
-We performed Out-of-Fold (OOF) Analysis on the training set to simulate unseen data.
+- **Beyond Cost:** Since outreach costs are marginal, a purely cost-driven model would suggest targeting nearly everyone.
+However, this ignores the "Sleeping Dog" effect-users who churn because they were contacted.
-We plotted the Net Churn Reduction Curve and selected the cutoff point where the marginal gain of targeting additional users diminished significantly compared to random selection.
+- **The Strategy:** We optimized for **Total Net Churn Reduction**.
+By plotting the cumulative "Members Saved" curve on Out-of-Fold (OOF) predictions, we identified the inflection point (65%) where the strategy shifts from value-generating to value-destroying.
-This validated a strategy of targeting the Top 65% of the population, maximizing total churn reduction without wasting resources on users with zero or negative treatment effects.
+- **Result:** This cutoff maximizes the volume of saved customers while explicitly filtering out the bottom 35%, where outreach was proven to have a negative impact.

 ### Analysis of Outreach List and Optimal n:
 #### Top 15 Users to Contact (Highest Uplift)

-These are the users with the highest predicted uplift scores — the ones most likely to benefit from outreach.
+These are the users with the highest predicted uplift scores - the ones most likely to benefit from outreach.

 | User ID | Outreach | Prob.
 Churn if Ignored | Prob.
 Churn if Treated | Uplift Score | Actual Churn |
 |---------|----------|-----------------------|-----------------------|--------------|--------------|